Table of Contents

 - Credit card processing & Shipping fees: Based on your sales

 It should be made clear that start-up and operating costs of a WooCommerce shop can be very low, but if you wish to make the most of a very powerful e-commerce platform then you should be prepared for an initial investment and also have finances ready to invest in future premium plugins down the line as you business grows.
+Also, keep an eye out for a Woocommerce discount that are often offered.

 While there will undoubtedly be interest in the above offers, those who are still unsure as to whether this pricing structure style management will fit their immediate and future needs, it is recommended that you also review other eCommerce platforms to achieve a comprehensive understanding of what is out there.
 To compare competitors within pricing please follow these links to Shopify store reviews, Weebly eCommerce review and WIX eCommerce review, our leading alternatives with better pricing and value with its plans.